autocrossblog/autocrossblog.github.io/_posts/2009-05-27-another-night-with-not-much-success.md

 permalink: another-night-with-not-much-success
 image:
 categories: [ 240z, datsun ]
+description: Follow along on a hands-on journey of troubleshooting and repairing a classic Datsun car.
+Includes diagnosing starter issues, rewiring sensors, and mo...
 ---

 So tonight I came home from work and decided it was time to work on the Datsun a bit, after over a week of barely even looking at it when walking in and out of the garage to and fro.
 Terec came over and helped me out for a bit as well.

 The first thing I checked was to see what the starter looked like, I was worried based on the noises that I've been hearing that the newly installed starter was bad.
 Well I pulled it out, it looked fine, as did the flywheel itself, so there went that theory.
 I put the started back on the car and connected the wires.
 From there I attempted to start the car again.
 The grinding happened a bit, but I swear it doesn't last, and even got less frequent as the night wore on.